Krixhnnna/Resume-Parser/README.md

 ## Features
 - Extracts text from a PDF resume.
 - Uses Google Gemini AI to structure and enhance the data.
-- Saves the structured resume in `Structured_data.txt`.
+- Saves the structured resume in `output/Structured_data.txt`.

 ## Prerequisites
 - Python 3.x